lbl-srg/soep/models/buildingsInstantiation/ticket.md

 ```

 This does not prescribe whether all constructors in a model need to be called before
-statements in the `initial equation` or `initial algorithm` are processed.
+statements in the `initial equation` or `initial algorithm` are processed,
+unless a "call" also means a parameter assignment.

+My suggestion is therefore to rephrase
+> The constructor function is called exactly once before the first use of the object

+to
+> The constructor function is called exactly once before any other instance of an `ExternalObject` is
+  used in any function call.

+This should be easy to ensure by the sorting algorithm because the specification already says that constructors
+"must not require any other calls to be made for the initialization to be complete".

+Let me explain below the reason for this clarification that would ensure deterministic behavior across tools.
 I have a model that only works if the following is true:
-If there are `n` instances, then a tool must call all `n` constructors
+If there are `n` instances of constructors that use a `ExternalObject`,
+then a tool must call all `n` constructors
-before any one of the constructed instance derived from ExternalObject is
+before any one of the constructed instance is
 used in a function in the `initial equation` section.

-It turns out that this is what OpenModelica, Dymola 2021 and OPTIMICA are doing,
+It turns out that this is what OpenModelica 1.16, Dymola 2021 and OPTIMICA r19089 are doing
+if the constructor has no argument that is a `parameter`.
-*except* if the constructor has an argument that is a `parameter` whose value
+However, if the constructor has an argument that is a `parameter` whose value
 is assigned in the `initial equation` section
-(of which I am not sure whether it is legal because of "...must not require any other calls to be made for the initialization to be complete...").
+(of which I am not sure whether it is legal because of "...must not require any other calls to be made for the initialization to be complete...")
+then tools behave differently.

+For my code, I am fine with the situation where the constructor has only arguments
+that are `constant` rather than `parameter`.
+Being able to set a parameter value as an argument in the constructor call
+would be better, but is not required.
+But I need to rely on the same behavior across tools,
+which the language definition does not guarantee.

 The Modelica code is as follows:
 ```modelica